scuzzydude/asimov/asimov.md

 After a full year of 6^th^ grade, I'd left my nerd roots behind.
 I still read science fiction but wasn't hanging out with other nerds who did.
 Summer after 7^th^ grade was the last run of my suburban rap/breakdance crew.
 Thankfully, this occurred before digital photography.
 Home videos of teenagers doing stupid stuff was for rich people.
 Summer after 8^th^ grade, I was hanging with kids who listened to metal and hated school, friends I'd have through high school.
 I know I wasn't volunteering to go to a NASA summer camp.

-My Uncle Clay, retired Air Force sergeant, had broken the news to me years before.
+My Uncle Clay, retired Air Force, had broken the news to me years before.
 One summer it was, *with your glasses you'll never be a fighter pilot*.
 Gave it to me raw, then told me how he found out he was colorblind.
 I think the story was he didn't even know until after he'd already signed up for the Air Force, hoping to become a pilot.
 The Air Force doctors told him.
 No jets for Uncle Clay, but he made a career out of military intelligence.

 I'd left astronaut dreams behind in grade school, along with the nerds.
 I wasn't a computer geek.
 I didn't even like to play video games at home, though the arcade was cool place to hang out.
 I couldn't understand how I ended up at NASA camp at that age.
 I asked my mother.